alainachap/alainachap/README.md

 - 👋 Hi, I’m @alainachap
 - 👀 I’m interested in graphic design
 - 🌱 I’m currently learning 3D game design
-- 💞️ I’m very new to this so it's kind of overwhelming lol
+- 💞️ I’m very new to this so it's kind of overwhelming lol. pls help me idk what i'm doing thanks

 <!---
 alainachap/alainachap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.